Killing of Ashli Babbitt

-On January 6, 2021, Ashli Babbitt was fatally shot during an attack on the United States Capitol.
-She was part of a crowd of supporters of U.S. President Donald Trump who breached the United States Capitol building seeking to overturn his defeat in the 2020 presidential election.
-Babbitt attempted to climb through a shattered window beside a barricaded door into the Speaker's Lobby, which led to her being shot in the left shoulder by a United States Capitol Police (USCP) officer.
-After a USCP emergency response team administered aid, Babbitt was transported to Washington Hospital Center, where she later died.
+On January 6, 2021, Ashli Babbitt was fatally shot during the attack on the United States Capitol.
+She was part of a crowd of supporters of then outgoing U.S. President Donald Trump who stormed the United States Capitol building seeking to overturn his defeat in the 2020 presidential election.

+Despite multiple warnings not to proceed, Babbitt attempted to climb through a shattered window beside a barricaded door into the Speaker's Lobby, at which point she was shot in the shoulder by a United States Capitol Police (USCP) officer.
+After a USCP emergency response team administered aid, Babbitt was transported to Washington Hospital Center, where she died.
 The USCP deemed the shooting was "lawful and within Department policy" and "potentially saved Members (of Congress) and staff from serious injury and possible death".
+Babbitt has been considered a martyr by Trump and his supporters.

 Background

 Attempts to overturn the 2020 election

 After Joe Biden won the 2020 United States presidential election, then-incumbent Donald Trump pursued an aggressive and unprecedented effort to overturn the election, with support and assistance from his campaign, his proxies, his political allies, and many of his supporters.
 These efforts culminated in the United States Capitol attack on January 6, 2021, the day set for Congressional certification of the Electoral College vote count.